 NO ALTERATION SHALL BE MADE WHICH SHALL CAUSE THE FEDERATION TO CEASE TO BE A CHARITY AT LAW.

 12. SPECIAL GENERAL MEETING

-A SpeciaI General Meeting shall be called by the General Secretary not less than twenty one days after receiving a written requisition, stating the objects of the meeting, signed by at least ten members.
+A Special General Meeting shall be called by the Meetings and Administrations Coordinator not less than twenty one days after receiving a written requisition, stating the objects of the meeting, signed by at least five members.